Skip to main content Skip to footer

 • be signed, dated and stamped.

-How to apply
+When and how to apply

 Applying for student finance is a straightforward process, but it’s important to start early to make sure your funding is in place before your course begins.
 If you’re applying through Student Finance England, you can start your application online.
 You don’t need to have a confirmed place at university to apply, just use your first-choice course and update it later if needed.

-The application involves creating an online account, filling in your personal and financial details, and providing any necessary evidence such as proof of identity.
+providing any necessary evidence such as proof of identity.
 If you're applying for a maintenance loan, you’ll also need to give details about your household income so they can work out how much support you can get.
 After submitting your application, you can track its progress online, and you’ll be notified once it’s approved.

 You must apply by the deadline to guarantee that your money is ready when your course starts.
 Even if you're unsure of your plans, it’s better to apply early and amend your application later.

-Use the student finance calculator
+Estimate your funding: Use the student finance calculator

-Create an SFE account and apply
+Create an SFE account and apply: Start your application

-Check what ID you need
+Submit required documents: Check what ID you need

-View current application timescales
+Track application progress: View current application timescales

 Additional support